-North Star Books - for slowing down, and finding home.
+North Star Books - my guiding lights for work and life.

-I originally set out to call this blog post 'books for burnout' – which they certainly are.
-But I've realised as I'm writing that they're more accurately called my ‘North Star Books’.
+I have been making my way through an extended period of ‘post-builder-burnout’ this year and so I originally set out to call this blog post 'books for burnout'.
+They certainly can be described as Books for Burnout - but I've realised as I'm writing that they're more accurately called my ‘North Star Books’.

-These are the books that help me remember myself and my values so that I can keep showing up to do my best work as my best self.
+These are the books that I come back to again and again because they help me remember myself and my values so that I can keep showing up to do my best work as my best self.

 They question dominant cultural scripts about success and productivity.
-They affirm a quieter truth: that being is enough.
+They affirm the quiet truth that nature has something (everything) to teach us, if we’ll just stop to listen.

 Gentle resistance - baked in